top of page

 articulation.png

 When a child has an articulation delay or disorder, the earlier treatment is started the better.
-This will prevent further practice of incorrect speech movements and minimize potential social impact (e.g., how to respond to teasing).
+This will prevent further practice of incorrect speech movements, build confidence in their community skills and ability to achieve their goals, and minimize potential social impact (e.g., how to respond to teasing).

 When considering whether or not to pursue treatment, a child's guardians should consider the following: